Prinzhorn/electron-sigabrt/README.md

 # Electron SIGABRT

-This reproduces a SIGBART in streams when closing an Electron app with at least one window while an active gRPC communication is happening inside a worker thread.
+This reproduces a SIGBART in streams when closing an Electron app while an active gRPC communication is happening inside a worker thread.

 ```
 git clone